 Two types of monofilament lines make up the bulk of tippet material.
 They are nylon and fluorocarbon.
 There is also hybrid lines known us copolymers.
 I will explain the differences later.

 All types of modern tippet materials have more in common than sets them apart.
 They are all extremely thin and, for such diameters, they offer impressive strength and durability.
 The modern tippet lines are all impressive and a massive improvement the horse hair or silkworm gut lines my great-grandfather had to use.

 While modern tippet is amazing, there are some differences between nylon monofilament (mono) and fluorocarbon.
 Let’s discuss them below.

 Transparency in water

 Viability in water is the big one.
 This is also the only category where fluorocarbon has a probable advantage over mono.
-Whenever I pick up a spool of flurocarbon I immediately see claims how Fluro is invisible in the water.
+Whenever I pick up a spool of fluorocarbon I immediately see claims how Fluro is invisible in the water.
 That its refraction rating is close to water, making it nearly invisible.
-Trout struggle to see it…..
+Trout struggle to see it.

-Let’s start with the truth, florocarbon refraction is very close to water.
+Let’s start with the truth, fluorocarbon refraction is very close to water.
 So to our eyes, it is a lot less visible than nylon based monofilaments.
-It probably also harder for trout to see.
+It is probably also harder for trout to see.

 But refraction is not everything, there is also reflection.
 Refraction is how light bends through the material, reflection is how light bounces of.
-I have yet to see any evidence that florocarbon reflects light any less than mono.
+I have yet to see any evidence that fluorocarbon reflects light any less than mono.

 Finally.
 Both types of line have the potential to cast shadows over the water.
 The shadow moving over them is what I suspect actually spooks the fish.
 Luckily, the tippet we use are all very thin, and are unlikely to cast a visible shadow in all but the sunniest and gin clear conditions.

 Mono vs fluorocarbon abrasion resistance

 All the adverts claim fluorocarbon has improved abrasion resistance.
 This is simply not the case.
-Both types of line are very close, and many tests comparing the two presents monofilament as the clear winner.
+Both types of line are very close, and many tests comparing the two present monofilaments as the clear winner.